tommysullivan/finnish-english-translation/README.md

     - Break files into smaller pieces
     - Make the array based definitions / configurations more self-evident
     - Update API to be more of a DSL (use getters, self-descriptive englishy nouns)
+    - Upgrade to immutable Collections library (from heartpoints)
 - Features
     - Derive "stems" from "infinitives"
     - Add other tenses